nathanl2026/Year-11-CS-Unit-7-Classes-Tutorial-BookHasAAuthor/README.md

 Composition

 Composition means to design a class that is composed of already defined classes.
 This creates a relationship referred to as a “has-a” relationship, where one class contains a reference to another.
 An example would be if we defined two classes: Person and Address.
 A Person “has-a” Address.
-In the Person class we would include a property called address of type Address.
+In the Person class we would include a property called address(name of property) of type Address.

 public class Person {